 Unassigned - consists of a deficit fund balance resulting from overspending for specific purposes for which amounts have been restricted, committed, or assigned.
-The Corporation has no unassigned fund balances as of December 31, 2018.
+The Corporation has no unassigned fund balances as of December 31, 2021.

-(h) Program and General Revenues
+(j) Program and General Revenues

 Amounts reported as program revenues include 1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and 2) grants and contributions (including special assessments) that are restricted to meeting the operational or capital requirements of a particular function or segment.
 There are no program revenues in the current year.
-Items not properly included among program revenues are reported instead as general revenues.
+All tobacco settlement revenue and other internally dedicated revenues are reported as general revenues rather than as program revenues.

-(i) Tobacco Settlement Revenues
+(k) Tobacco Settlement Revenues

-During the year ended December 31, 2018, the Corporation recognized tobacco settlement revenues in accordance with the Master Settlement Agreement.
+During the year ended December 31, 2021, the Corporation recognized tobacco settlement revenues in accordance with the Master Settlement Agreement.
 Payments are made according to a set formula based on tobacco sales.

-(j) Expenditures/Expenses
+(1) Expenses/Expenditures